Zeeshan-deve/Coursera-learnings/README.md

 # Coursera-learnings

-This is assignment1 Solution.
+This is odule2-solution Solution.

-Make sure to include app.js with my controller logic project for this code to work.
-This example demonstrates how to use AngularJS to handle user input and display dynamic messages based on that input.
+This code sets up an AngularJS application with a controller that handles the logic for your shopping list.
+It pre-populates the "To Buy" list, allows you to move items to the "Already Bought" list, and displays the appropriate messages based on the lists' contents.